Bartozzz/bartozzz.github.io/about.md

         <p>Beertime is a location-based social search app which allows users to go out for a beer with people nearby.
 Our algorithm attempts to find the best matches depending on the user's individual preferences.
 Information available to the users is based on a profile picture, a short bio that users write themselves and their hobbies.</p>

         <ul>
-          <li>Developed the back-end in Node.js, with Sequelize.js/Express.js/Socket.io as main stack.</li>
+          <li>Developed the back-end in Node.js, with Sequelize.js, Express.js and Socket.io as main stack.</li>
           <li>Designed the front-end using React.js, including extensive unit and end-to-end testing.</li>
           <li>Migrated the front-end using data.js to a Firebase-based back-end.</li>
         </ul>